 Paid by the Company

-Per Share \$ Total \$
+Per Share \$ 0.32

+Total \$ 1,120,650.56

 Shares sold by the underwriter to the public will initially be offered at the public offering price set forth on the cover of this prospectus.
-Any shares sold by the underwriter to securities dealers may be sold at a discount of up to \$ per share from the public offering price.
+Any shares sold by the underwriter to securities dealers may be sold at a discount of up to \$0.192 per share from the public offering price.
 After the initial offering of the shares, the underwriter may change the offering price and the other selling terms.
 The offering of the shares by the underwriter is subject to receipt and acceptance and subject to the underwriter's right to reject any order in whole or in part.

-The Company, our directors and executive officers and certain affiliated stockholders have agreed with the underwriter, for the period beginning from the date of this prospectus continuing through the date that is 90 days after the date of this prospectus, not to offer, sell, contract to sell, pledge, grant any option to purchase, make any short sale or otherwise dispose of any shares of Class A common stock, or any options or warrants to purchase any shares of Class A common stock, or any securities convertible into, exchangeable for or that represent the right to receive shares of Class A common stock without the prior written consent of the underwriter and subject to certain additional exceptions.
+The Company, our directors and executive officers and certain affiliated stockholders have agreed with the underwriter, for the period beginning from the date of this prospectus continuing through the date that is 90 days after the date of this prospectus, not to offer, sell, contract to sell, pledge, grant any option to purchase, make any short sale or otherwise dispose of any shares of Class A common stock, or any options or warrants to purchase any shares of Class A common stock, or any options or warrants to purchase any shares of Class A common stock, or any securities convertible into, exchangeable for or that represent the right to receive shares of Class A common stock without the prior written consent of the underwriter and subject to certain additional exceptions.
 This agreement does not apply to any existing employee benefit plans.
 The Sponsor is subject to such restrictions, except with respect to the 2,481,572 shares of Class A common stock and 203,330 Warrants distributed in connection with the Sponsor Distribution to certain of its members which are not affiliated with the Sponsor.
 See "Shares Eligible for Future Sale" for a discussion of certain transfer restrictions.